xugengyu/paulxu_blog/about.md

 title: About Me
 ---

-I am an Antenna/RF engineer working in the Greater Seattle Area.
+I am an Antenna engineer working in the Greater Seattle Area.

-I work in the field of radiofrequency engineering, specializing in:
+I specialize in:

 - phased array antenna systems
 - wireless communication
-- signal processing
+- digital signal processing

-I like to learn about random things that may or may not be related to my field.
+I like to learn about random things that may or may not be related to my field; some of them are documented on my [notes](notes.md) page.